 More than 99 percent of auto insurance companies provide claims data to the C.L.U.E.
 Auto Report, also called the Comprehensive Loss Underwriting Exchange.
 Owned by LexisNexis Risk Solutions, the reports contain up to seven years of personal auto claims data.

 Insurance underwriters use claim information, type of loss, amount paid, vehicle information, a fault indicator and other information in the reports to predict future claims and thus set insurance rates.
 Other information included in the reports include name, date of birth, policy number and date of loss.
+The report may also show such details as the type of payment by claim type.

 What may be most important to a policy holder is a fault indicator, which does exactly what you’d think it would do — indicates who was at fault for a particular accident.
 The accuracy of this part of the report is critical, according to the Consumer Federation of America, which recommends checking a C.L.U.E. auto report for accuracy.
 Insurers will check the report for new applicants and possibly when a policy comes up for renewal.